Murray's clay revival halted by Fognini in Rome

 The move paid dividends as he beat a strong field to win the trophy and earn valuable playing time.

-However, his defeat by Fognini means he is unable to string together more matches in what is scheduled to be the Scot's final tournament before playing in Paris.
+Murray's defeat by Fognini means he is unable to string together more matches in what is scheduled to be the Scot's final top-level tournament before playing in Paris.

+However, he recently signed up to play another Challenger event in Bordeaux next week.

 Back up to 42 in the rankings, Murray's serve came under severe pressure as he fell behind early on.